 Officially the first action figure made in America, G.I.
 Joe was a new breed of toy.

 The reason?
-It made him look tougher than Ken.
+It made him look tougher than the Ken doll.

 According to Donald Levine, who is heralded as the father of G.I.
 Joe, the action figure’s legacy as a tougher, manlier version of Ken, and a better potential partner for Barbie (at least in the eyes of adolescent boys), endure for years after it first hit shelves.